A Hands-On Guide for Shared-Cost Postcard Agency Owners

 Step 3: Unbox & Prepare Your Postcards

-- For leftover bundles (e.g., 83 cards), band them separately
+For any leftover bundle (e.g., 83 cards), band it separately

 Step 4: Insert Facing Slips into Each Bundle